TimoKoerber/laravel-json-seeder/README.md

 ## Creating JSON seeds from database
 ![Laravel JSON Seeder - Creating JSON seeds from database](https://user-images.githubusercontent.com/65356688/86143845-3ceadc00-baf5-11ea-956f-d707b88d148c.gif)

-You can create seeds for every table in your database by calling:
+You can create seeds for every table in your database by calling ...

 ```shell
 php artisan jsonseeds:create
 ```

-If you only want to create a seed of one specific table (i.e. `users`), call:
+If you only want to create a seed of one specific table (i.e. `users`), call ...

 ```shell
 php artisan jsonseeds:create users
 ```

 Existing files won't be overwritten by default.
 If you call the command again, a sub-directory will be created and the JSON seeds will be stored there.
-If you want to overwrite the existing seeds, call:
+If you want to overwrite the existing seeds, call ...

 ```shell
 php artisan jsonseeds:create users -o
 ```

-or
+or ...

 ```shell
 php artisan jsonseeds:create users --overwrite
 ```

-or just use the command
+or just use the command ...

 ```shell
 php artisan jsonseeds:overwrite users